madMAx43v3r/chia-plotter/README.md

 4 f(x)-evaluation threads and some in-between threads.

 You can test yourself by running `test_phase_1` in a directory that's on your SSD.
+Parameters are [number of threads, default = 4] [log number of sort buckets = 8], k is hardcoded to 32.

 ## Further Development